lyleverythinG/google_map_live_tracking/README.md

 _Note: This is just a simple and quick demo to give an idea of how to implement this functionality in Flutter_

-_Note2: You can play with the initial location and destination by changing the hard-coded coordinates_
+_Note2: You can play with the initial location and destination for the polylines by changing the hard-coded coordinates_

 # How to simulate route in Android
 - Tap the three circles icon -> Location -> Routes